mosip/documentation/docs/registration-client-ui-specifications.md

                 "templateName": null,
                 "fieldLayout": null,
                 "locationHierarchy": null,
+		//On any biometric exception, Need to capture exception photo as proof if the below flag is enabled "exceptionPhotoRequired" : true,
 		/*applicable only for BiometricsType field, defines the list of attributes to be captured All the supported biometric attributes are listed down for reference*/ "bioAttributes": [